ashrafsalem2/Products_Gallery/README.md

 # ProductGallery

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.6. this App Display All products inside my store has a way to search with title and display each element details
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.6. this App Display All products inside my store </br>
+has a way to search with title</br>
+and display each element details

 ## Development server